 Why don’t you start by giving yourself a pat on the back?
 Because it’s a golden age for Polish software developers, and thousands of front-end and back-end openings posted on IT job boards like Polish justjoin.it, and millions you can find on LinkedIn, only prove that point.

-The rapidly-growing demand for software engineers isn’t going to change anytime soon, so it’s up to you, as a developer, what tech company you join and when you make a career move.
+The rapidly-growing demand for software development engineers isn’t going to change anytime soon, so it’s up to you, as a developer, what tech company you join and when you make a career move.

 Feels good, doesn’t it?

-Although corporates in general, and software companies in particular, do whatever it takes to make you gravitate to their vacancies, just after a few interviews you might notice that they are all the same – soul-sucking and cold.
+Although corporates in general, and Polish software companies in particular, do whatever it takes to make you gravitate to their vacancies, just after a few interviews you might notice that they are all the same – soul-sucking and cold.

 But it doesn’t have to be that way.

 And this is where most human resources efforts focus… and end.
-They expect you to brag your developing skills, and possibly to prove you’re not a coding monkey.
+They expect you to brag about your developing skills, and possibly to prove you’re not a coding monkey.